RingCentral pricing: Hidden fees + 6 Other things to know

 Pricing: $199 per organizer per month paid annually or $239 per organizer per month paid monthly

 The Events Pro+ plan is great for hybrid events and deeper engagement.
-It includes everything in Pro, plus:
+It includes everything in Pro, plus the following features:

 • Dedicated customer success manager